erinhwilson/promoter-id-from-rnaseq/index.md

 ## Interactive Visualizations

-Choose an image in the gallery to explore an interactive version of the plot.
+Choose an image in the gallery to explore explore data interactively.
 <div>
   <!-- <a href="viz/tradeoff.html" title="Go to interactive visualization">
     <figure style="text-align:center">